 His great-great grandfather lived here —

-Born on February 12, 1809 in Hardin County, Kentucky, America’s greatest president* also had Monmouth County family roots.
+Abraham Lincoln — America’s greatest president* — had Monmouth County family roots.
 According to A. Lincoln, a very thoughtful bio of the 16th president by Ronald C. White, Jr., Lincoln’s great-great grandfather, Mordecai Lincoln, Jr., once lived in western Monmouth County.
+The president was born on February 12, 1809 in Hardin County, Kentucky,

 In the early 1700s, Mordeci moved from the Massachusetts Bay Colony to “the market town of Freehold … in what would become New Jersey,” White explains.
 There he met and married Hannah Salter continuing the Lincoln bloodline.
 According to the Monmouth County Historical Association, our county was first settled in 1664.
 In time, Mordeci proved to be a prosperous landholder in our region.
 He ultimately moved to southeast Pennsylvania and died a wealthy man in 1735 at age 49.
 Also his son John Lincoln, the president’s great grandfather, was born in Freehold in 1716.